pdoehle/swc-notes/git.md

 The two moons may be a problem for Wolfman.
 ```

-- Once again, `git`, notes the changes, but does not track them.
+- Once again, `git` notes the changes, but does not track them.

 ```bash
 $ git status